 How do we protect your personal data?

 We and our IT- and system suppliers have taken several security measures to protect the personal data that is being processed.
 We have firewalls and anti-virus software to protect and prevent unauthorised access to our networks and systems.
 Our employees have strict instructions to process all personal data in accordance with applicable laws and regulations.
-Only a limited number of employees have access to the facilities and systems where personal data are being stored and passwords and usernames are required to access these systems.
+Only a limited number of employees have access to the facilities and systems where personal data are being stored and passwords and usernames, as well as two-factor authentication, are required to log in to these systems.

 How long do we keep your personal data?

-In accordance with applicable data protection regulation, you have the right of access to the personal data we process regarding you, and have the right to request rectification of your personal data.
+In accordance with current data protection legislation, you have the right to access information about which personal data we process about you and the right to request the correction of your personal data.

 You have the right at any time to withdraw a consent to the processing of personal data with effect from the withdrawal.
 You also have the right at any time to object towards the processing of your personal data for the purpose of direct marketing.

-If you have any complaints regarding our processing of your personal data, you have the right to lodge a complaint with the Swedish supervisory authority Datainspektionen or any other competent supervisory authority that monitors enterprises’ processing of personal data.
+If you have any complaints regarding our processing of your personal data, you have the right to lodge a complaint with the Swedish Authority for Privacy Protection (Integritetsskyddsmyndigheten) or any other competent supervisory authority that monitors enterprises’ processing of personal data.

 If you wish to exercise your rights in accordance with what is stated above or otherwise wish to contact us regarding our processing of your personal data.